 The best insurance is well-thought-out planning.
 If you’re a frequent enough traveler that you know you’ll have some change fees in a given year, I recommend you arm yourself with a credit card that includes a travel or statement credit for airline change or cancellation fees.
 For example, my wife and I both carry the Chase Sapphire Reserve and make good use of the $300 travel credit — which can be used for airline change and cancellation fees.

-Other premium credit cards like the US Bank Altitude Reserve Visa Infinite Card and The Platinum Card® From American Express offer airline fee credits, but these depend on the type of fee you need to pay.
+Other premium cards like the US Bank Altitude Reserve Visa Infinite Card and The Platinum Card® From American Express offer airline fee credits (enrollment required), but these depend on the type of fee you need to pay.
 For more information on these cards, check out our full reviews here:

 - Chase Sapphire Reserve Review

 - US Bank Altitude Reserve Visa Infinite Card Review